The world’s healthiest, longest-living people: what do they eat, drink and do?

 SEE MY OUTLINE OF TEN EATING HABITS WE ALL NEED ON MIND BODY GREEN

-I am a CNHC-registered nutritional therapist, having gained my diploma (with Distinction) from the UK College of Nutrition and Health (BCNH) in London, where I have since returned to lecture on the subject of anti-ageing.
-I have delivered nutrition workshops in schools and I am also the regular nutrition columnist for Juno natural parenting magazine.
+I gained my diploma in nutritional therapy with Distinction from the UK College of Nutrition and Health (BCNH) in London, where I have since returned to lecture on the subject of anti-ageing.
+I have delivered nutrition workshops in schools and I have also written a regular nutrition column for Juno natural parenting magazine.
 Please see Press and Articles for some of my other published articles.

 Please get in touch using the form at the bottom of this page if you would like to contact me.